Creedzy/todoist-ha-integration/README.md

 3. Click the three dots in the top right corner and select "Custom repositories".
 4. Enter `https://github.com/Creedzy/todoist-ha-integration.git` as the repository and `integration` as the category.
 5. Click "Add".
-6. The "Todoist" integration will now be available to install.
+6. The "Todoist Sync" integration will now be available to install.

 ### Manual Installation

-1. Copy the `custom_components/todoist` directory to your Home Assistant `custom_components` directory.
+1. Copy the `custom_components/todoist_sync` directory to your Home Assistant `custom_components` directory.
 2. Restart Home Assistant.

 ## Migration from Core Integration

-If you are using the core Todoist integration, you will need to disable it before enabling this custom component.
+If you are using the core Todoist integration (`todoist` domain), you will need to disable it before enabling this custom component.
+Home Assistant treats `todoist_sync` as a separate domain, so you can migrate without conflicting entities.

 1. Go to "Configuration" -> "Integrations".
 2. Find the "Todoist" integration and click the three dots.